stinsan/CS-4513-Database-Management-Systems/Book Notes/Chapter 14.md

 To declare that an attribute or list of attributes is a candidate key, we can use the syntax **create unique index** in place of **create index** above.

+### The rest of Chapter 14 was not covered in lecture.